WHAT IS SNORKELING? A BEGINNER’S GUIDE

-Snorkeling in Iceland is one of the most rewarding activities you can do year-round at Silfra Fissure.
+Snorkeling is a rewarding activity you can do year-round at sites like the Silfra Fissure in Iceland.
 It’s totally safe and almost anyone can do it.

 For a moment, I stop breathing.
 Not from fear, but from pure awe and wonder.
 I am experiencing a blend of deep serenity and insane euphoria.